SylwiaKmiec/sylwiakmiec.github.io/README.md

 I am graduate of <b> Higher Diploma in Science in Data Analytics for Business with Python programming language.</b> Completed with <b> 1st Class Hons award </b><br>
 I have 12 years of experience working as a credit analyst analyzing data, reporting outcomes, creating dashboards and improving results.
 Another aspect of my role was working closely with the technical department to improve processes, resolving issues, testing & validating data, supporting system upgrades.
 I was also involved in implementing new applications such as Oracle Business Intelligence suite and new Oracle modules.
 I played a key role in several projects: Jira ticketing system, Tableau server reporting package for Finance.<br>
 I have completed several continuous Professional Diplomas ( level 8 ) covering Database Systems with MySQL, Python for Data Management and Data Analytics with Rapid Miner at Dublin Universities. <br>
+Currently student of ATU Donegal: Postgraduate Diploma in Big Data Analytics and Artificial Intelligence. <br>
 I also have many passion projects that have strengthened my analytical abilities.
 I am searching for a data analytics position in Ireland.
 Please take a look at my portfolio and send me an email with any questions that you may have.
 Thank you
 Sylwia